Rail freight transport

 The EU member states want freight to be transported to its destination by rail quickly, efficiently and without delay.
 In the Declaration of Rotterdam (TEN-T-days June 2016) European countries have expressed their endeavour for achieving this.
 Also, sector organisations have expressed their commitment with the Sector Declaration (TEN-T days June 2016).

 European agreements on rail freight transport

 European rules apply to the transport of freight by rail in the European Union (EU), so companies do not have to comply with different rules in each country.

-Once it is built, a locomotive is given a single thorough test to see whether it meets the requirements applying in all countries of the EU.
+Once it is manufactured, a locomotive is given a single thorough test by the European Union Agency for Railways (ERA) to see whether it meets the requirements applying in all countries of the EU.

 The EU is also working on mutual recognition of train driver training and certification.
 Trains can continue their journey more quickly if they do not have to change drivers at the border.

-A single European rail safety system is being introduced in Europe: the European Rail Traffic Management System (ERTMS).
-This system will make it impossible for trains to pass through a red light.
+A single European digital system for a safer traffic management is being introduced in Europe as a replacement for current, technically outdated, national systems: the European Rail Traffic Management System (ERTMS).
+This system will make it possible for trains to pass national borders and prevents trains to neglect a red light.